 Caldwell House Bed and Breakfast, the multi-award winning Hudson Valley inn, is located in the heart of New York’s Orange County.
 The area is just brimming with activities, attractions, and adventures!
 Check out our Facebook page where we are constantly updating our page for things to do, places to go, etc.

 Whether you’re interest is shopping, outdoor fun, the history of the Hudson Valley or just leisurely enjoying the beauty of the valley, there is plenty for you to experience.
 Here is just a sampling of exciting things the Hudson Valley holds for its visitors:

 The United States Military Academy at West Point was founded by George Washington and Thomas Jefferson in 1802 (coincidentally, the same year the Caldwell House was being built) on the site General Washington considered being the most important strategic position in the Colonies during the Revolutionary War.
-USMA at West Point is widely recognized as one of the world’s great universities and has produced many of the country’s most famous and heroic leaders.
+The USMA at West Point is widely recognized as one of the world’s great universities and has produced many of the country’s most famous and heroic leaders.

 Make touring the grounds of the USMA at West Point a highlight of your stay.
 It will be a day you will long remember!
 West Point Tours, Inc. – (845) 446-4724 – provides one or two-hour bus tours of the campus.